2100, Program Authorization and Services

 Recertification – The process of rescreening and determining eligibility for the next year.

-Subgrantee— A non-state entity that receives a subaward from a pass-through entity to carry out part of a state program; but does not include an individual that is a beneficiary of such a program.
-A subgrantee may also be a grantee of other state awards directly from a state awarding agency.
-A subgrantee may also be referred to as a subrecipient.
+Subrecipient— A non-state entity that receives a subaward from a pass-through entity to carry out part of a state program; but does not include an individual that is a beneficiary of such a program.
+A subrecipient may also be a grantee of other state awards directly from a state awarding agency.
+A subrecipient may also be referred to as a subgrantee or a subcontractor.

-Telemedicine Medical Service – A health care service delivered to a patient at a different physical location than the physician or health professional using telecommunications or information technology by a physician licensed in this state, or a health professional acting under the delegation and supervision of a physician licensed in this state and acting within the scope of the physician’s or health professional’s license.
+Telemedicine Medical Service – A health care service delivered to a client at a different physical location than the physician or health professional using telecommunications or information technology.
+Service is done by a physician licensed in this state, or a health professional acting under the delegation and supervision of a physician licensed in this state and acting within the scope of the physician’s or health professional’s license.

-Texas Resident – An individual who resides within the geographic boundaries of the state of Texas.
+Texas Resident – A person who lives within the geographic boundaries of the state of Texas.

 Treatment – Any specific procedure used for the cure, or the improvement, of a disease or pathological condition.

-Unduplicated Client – An individual counted only one time during the program’s fiscal year, regardless of the number of visits, encounters or services they receive (e.g., one client seen four times during the year is counted as one unduplicated client).
+Unduplicated Client –A client who is counted only one time during the program’s fiscal year, regardless of the number of visits, encounters or services they receive.
+Example: one client seen four times during the year is counted as one unduplicated client.